-This certificate applies to the report prepared for Queenston Mining Inc., "Review of Resources on the South Claims Property, Kirkland Lake, Ontario", August 25, 2008
+This certificate applies to the report prepared for Queenston Mining Inc., "Review of Resources on the South Claims Property, Kirkland Lake, Ontario", August 20, 2010

 - 1. I am a Professional Engineer, registered as a Consulting Engineer with the Association of Professional Engineers of the Province of Ontario, Canada.
 Registration number 8506016.
 I graduated from the University of Toronto in 1958 with the degree of Bachelor of Applied Science in Geology.
-I have been engaged in mineral exploration and mine development for more than 50 years. - 2.
+I have been engaged in mineral exploration and mine development for more than 52 years. - 2.
 As a result of my experience and education, I am a "Qualified Person" as defined in National Policy 43-101. - 3.
 This report is based on the examination of the available data including previous reports.
-A site visit to the Macassa Mine Property was made from June 16-20 and July 7 & 8, 2008 for the purpose of this report. - 4.
+A site visit to the Macassa Mine Property was made from April 26-30, 2010 for the purpose of this report. - 4.
 The sources of all information are noted in the report.
 The information provided by the various parties to the best of my knowledge and experience is correct. - 5.
 I am independent from Queenston Mining Inc. in accordance with the application of Section 1.4 of National Instrument 43-101 - 6.
-I reported on the Resources and Reserves of the Macassa Mine for Kirkland Lake Gold Inc. on July 15, 2008, October 31, 2007, July 18, 2006 and September 9, 2005.
-I had previously visited the property while it was under the ownership of Kirkland Lake Gold Inc. I reported on the Resources and Reserves at Macassa Mine for Lac Minerals annually from 1980 to 1990. - 7.
+I reported on the Resources of the South Claims Joint Venture for Queenston on July 17, 2009 and August 25, 2008.
+I reported on the Resources and Reserves of the Macassa Mine for Kirkland Lake Gold Inc. on July 14, 2010, July 16, 2009, July 15, 2008, October 31, 2007, July 18, 2006 and September 9, 2005.
+I reported on the Resources and Reserves at Macassa Mine for Lac Minerals annually from 1980 to 1990. - 7.
 I have read National Instrument 43-101 and Forms 43-101F1.
 This report has been prepared in compliance with these documents. - 8.
 As of the date of this certificate, to the best of my knowledge, information and belief, the technical report contains all scientific and technical information that is required to be disclosed to make the technical report not misleading. - 9.
 I consent to the filing of this report with any stock exchange or other regulatory authority and any publication by them, including electronic publication of this report, in the public company files on their websites accessible to the public.